ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/How-to-Install-Ant-Media-Server-on-Digital-Ocean-with-just-One-Click.md

+---
+title: How to Install Ant Media Server on Digital Ocean with just One Click
+sidebar_position: 8
+---

 Hello,

 In this article I m going to explain how to install Ant Media Server K8s on DigitalOcean with just one click.